Robert Broom

-Robert Broom FRS FRSE (30 November 1866 – 6 April 1951) was a British- South African doctor and palaeontologist.
+Robert Broom FRS FRSE (30 November 1866 – 6 April 1951) was a British- South African medical doctor and palaeontologist.
 He qualified as a medical practitioner in 1895 and received his DSc in 1905 from the University of Glasgow.

 From 1903 to 1910, he was professor of zoology and geology at Victoria College, Stellenbosch, South Africa, and subsequently he became keeper of vertebrate palaeontology at the South African Museum, Cape Town.

 Life

 Broom was born at 66 Back Sneddon Street in Paisley, Renfrewshire, Scotland, the son of John Broom, a designer of calico prints and Paisley shawls, and Agnes Hunter Shearer.

 In 1893, he married Mary Baird Baillie, his childhood sweetheart.

 In his medical studies at the University of Glasgow Broom specialised in obstetrics.
 After graduating in 1895 he travelled to Australia, supporting himself by practising medicine.
 He settled in South Africa in 1897, just prior to the South African War.
 From 1903 to 1910, he was professor of Zoology and Geology at Victoria College, Stellenbosch (later Stellenbosch University), but was forced out of this position for promoting belief in evolution.
-He established a medical practice in the Karoo region of South Africa, an area rich in Therapsid fossils.
+He established a medical practice in the Karoo region of South Africa, an area rich in therapsid fossils.
 Based on his continuing studies of these fossils and mammalian anatomy he was made a Fellow of the Royal Society in 1920.
 Following the discovery of the Taung child he became interested in the search for human ancestors and commenced work on much more recent fossils from the dolomite caves north-west of Johannesburg, particularly Sterkfontein Cave (now part of the Cradle of Humankind World Heritage Site).
-As well as describing many mammalian fossils from these caves he identified several hominin fossils, the most complete of which was an Australopithecine skull, nicknamed Mrs Ples, and a partial skeleton that indicated that Australopithecines walked upright.
+As well as describing many mammalian fossils from these caves he identified several hominin fossils, the most complete of which was an australopithecine skull, nicknamed Mrs Ples, and a partial skeleton that indicated that australopithecines walked upright.

 Broom died in Pretoria, South Africa in 1951.